 Make your mornings a little less stressful with these Ginger Chocolate Overnight Oats.
 Wake up to a jar of chocolatey, oaty goodness with a touch of aromatic ginger warmth, and best of all, there is no cooking involved!

 Crazy mornings....We all have them and trying to prepare and eat a healthy breakfast is often a difficult task.
-Oatmeal is all well and good but you need 10 minutes to make it (then 5 minutes for it to cool down enough to eat), which is often a luxury that we just don't have.
+Hot oatmeal (like my Coconut Milk Oatmeal), is all well and good but you need 10 minutes to make it which is often a luxury that we just don't have.